Back to School Immune Boosting Supplements

 Herbs aren’t just for old hippies!
 There are lots of botanicals that are safe for young children.
 Astragalus, echinacea, black currant, camu camu berry, and elderberry are all safe to use with kids for both preventative and treatment purposes.
 We carry a camu camu berry powder that can be slipped into a smoothie at 250mg of vitamin C per ½ teaspoon!
-Our professional staff in the dispensary can help you find the right product and the right brand.
+Our professional staff in the dispensary can help you find the right product and the right brand of immune boosting supplements.

 These tips are a great starting off point but if you’d like more personalized advice for your child, book an appointment with a qualified holistic practitioner.
 Sometimes deeper issues are inhibiting your child’s ability to fight off illness, and a holistic practitioner can help uncover those causes.